-As the weather warms, Public Health Units are warning residents about the risk of tick bites and the threat they pose to both people and pets.
+As the weather warms, Public Health Units warn residents about the risk of tick bites and the threat they pose to both people and pets.
 Lyme disease is spread through the bite of an infected blacklegged tick.

 Listed below are helpful resources that will provide information on tick identification, habitat and removal; the symptoms and dangers of Lyme disease; and how to protect yourself and minimize the risk of being bitten.
 First and foremost, reduce the risk of Lyme disease by covering up, using bug spray and always wearing protective clothing such as long pants, socks and closed-toe footwear when entering tick habitat.

 - Public Health Units are noticing an increased population of both Blacklegged (deer) Ticks and Dog Ticks; it is only the Blacklegged (deer) Ticks that can potentially carry Lyme disease.